diagrams/diagrams-doc/doc/core.rst

 * Monoidal annotations of type `u` which "travel up" the tree.
 Each leaf of type `l` has a corresponding value of type `u`, and the `u` values are combined as one travels up the tree, so that the root would contain the `mconcat` of the `u` values in all the leaves.
+We think of each tree (and subtree) as intrinsically posessing a `u` value, which is often some kind of "summary" or "measurement".
-* ...except that there are also values of another monoid, of type `d`, which can be applied at any node and accumulate as one travels down any path from the root to a leaf.
-These `d` values *act on* the `u` values, that is, there is a function `d -> u -> u` satisfying certain coherence properties with respect to the monoid structures of `d` and `u`.
+* There are also values of another monoid, of type `d`, which can be *applied* to a tree at the root and accumulate as one travels down any path from the root to a leaf.
+These `d` values may *act on* the `u` values, that is, there is a function `d -> u -> u` satisfying certain coherence properties with respect to the monoid structures of `d` and `u` (though for a particular `d` and `u` the action may be trivial, *i.e.* `const id`).
 * Finally, there are values of type `a` which can be stored at internal nodes.
-They are simply "along for the ride", and are not affected by `d` values.  `a` values will never be moved; on the other hand, it is permissible, to push `d` values up or down the tree in a way that preserves all monoid compositions.
+They are simply "along for the ride": they do not have associated `u` values nor are they affected by `d` values.  `a` values will never be moved (on the other hand, it is permissible to push `d` values up or down the tree in a way that preserves all monoid compositions).

 The `QDiagram` type specifically instantiates these types as follows: